 Scrapping of unabridged birth certificates a boost for SA tourism

-Tourism minister Mmamoloko Kubayi-Ngubane has welcomed the scrapping of unabridged birth certificates for international minors travelling to SA with their parents.
+Tourism minister Mmamoloko Kubayi-Ngubane has welcomed the scrapping of unabridged birth certificates for international minors travelling to South Africa with their parents.

 Kubayi-Ngubane said the announcement could not have come at a better time, just ahead of the festive season.